Fascist (insult): Use by the left

+Use by the right

+In the American right wing, fascist is frequently used as an insult to imply that Nazism, and by extension fascism, was a socialist and left-wing ideology, which is contrary to the consensus among scholars of fascism.
+According to the History News Network, this belief that fascism is left-wing "has become widely accepted conventional wisdom among American conservatives, and has played a significant role in the national discourse".
+According to cultural critic Noah Berlatsky writing for NBC News, in an effort to erase leftist victims of Nazi violence, "they've actually inverted the truth, implying that Nazis themselves were leftists", and "are part of a history of far-right disavowal, projection and escalation intended to provide a rationale for retaliation".

+An example of this belief is conservative columnist Jonah Goldberg's book Liberal Fascism, which depicts modern liberalism and progressivism in the United States as the children of fascism.
+Writing for The Washington Post, historian Ronald J. Granieri stated that this "has become a silver bullet for voices on the right like Dinesh D'Souza and Candace Owens: Not only is the reviled left, embodied in 2020 by figures like Sanders, Alexandria Ocasio-Cortez and Elizabeth Warren, a dangerous descendant of the Nazis, but anyone who opposes it can't possibly have ties to the Nazis' odious ideas.
+There is only one problem: This argument is untrue."
+Other examples include statements by Republican Representative Marjorie Taylor Greene, who has compared mask mandates during the COVID-19 pandemic to Nazi Germany and the Holocaust.

+Chile

-In Chile, the insult facho pobre ("poor fascist" or "low-class fascist") is used against people of perceived working class status with right-leaning views, is the equivalent to class traitor or lumpenproletariat, and it has been the subject of significant analysis, including by figures such as the sociologist Alberto Mayol and political commentator Carlos Peña González.
+In Chile, the insult facho pobre ('poor fascist' or 'low-class fascist') is used against people of perceived working class status with right-leaning views, is the equivalent to class traitor or lumpenproletariat, and it has been the subject of significant analysis, including by figures such as the sociologist Alberto Mayol and political commentator Carlos Peña González.
 The origin of the insult can possibly be traced back to the massive use in Chile of social networks and their use in political discussions, but was popularized in the aftermath of the 2017 Chilean general election, where right-wing Sebastián Piñera won the presidency with a strong working class voter base.
-Peña González calls the essence of the insult "the worst of the paternalisms: the belief that ordinary people ... do not know what they want and betray their true interest at the time of choice", while writer Oscar Contardo states that the insult is a sort of "left-wing classism" (roteo de izquierda) and implies that "certain ideas can only be defended by the priviledged [sic] class."
+Peña González calls the essence of the insult "the worst of the paternalisms: the belief that ordinary people ... do not know what they want and betray their true interest at the time of choice", while writer Oscar Contardo states that the insult is a sort of "left-wing classism" (roteo de izquierda) and implies that "certain ideas can only be defended by the priviledged [sic] class".

-In 2019, left-wing deputy and future President Gabriel Boric publicly criticized the phrase facho pobre as belonging to an "elitist left", and warned that its use may lead to political isolation.
+In 2019, left-wing deputy and President Gabriel Boric publicly criticized the phrase facho pobre as belonging to an "elitist left", and warned that its use may lead to political isolation.

-Korean

-In Korea, the term "fascist" is used in a slightly different sense from other regions, such as Europe and the Americas.
-In South Korea, the case of showing an ultra-nationalistic view based on Koreans is not referred to as a "fascist", but rather, "Chinilpa" or "Tochak Waegu" tend to be referred to as a "fascist".
-Therefore, the term "fascist" in Korea has a similar meaning to "colonialist" or "traitor".
-South Korean liberals and progressives argue that Chinilpa is still a vested interest in the South Korea, criticizing Chinilpa for tarnishing South Korean society with corruption, authoritarianism and defeatism.
-South Korean liberals refer to "Tochak Waegu" or "fascist" when blaming conservatives.

-During the Korea under Japanese rule, conservative elites in Korea cooperated with the Japanese Empire and were even involved in war crimes in the Japanese Empire, including Pacific War.
-Thus, South Korean liberals, progressives, leftist-nationalists and socialists (including the Juche faction) came to equate "Chinilpa" with "fascist".
-Even now, some conservative movements in South Korea are related to Chinilpa.
-Paradoxically, this resulted in anti-Chinilpa-based Korean race ultra-nationalistic supremacy not being criticized as "fascist" in North Korea.
-(North Korea system is considered similar to Japanese fascism by some scholars, but North Korea is considered to have done better than South Korea in removing Chinilpa.)